JoRanjit/kickstarter-analysis/README.md

 ### Purpose

-	This analysis helps the viewer to understand when is a good time to launch a 'Theater/Play' cmapaign, and the ideal Gaol amounts to set to make it a success.
+	This analysis helps the viewer to understand when is a good time to launch a 'Theater/Play' campaign, and the ideal Goal amounts to set to make it a success.

 ## Analysis and Challenges